John Cale

 A Trip to Los Angeles

 The Velvets are booked to perform a residency at the Los Angeles club The Trip, May 3-18.
 It is their first trip West and it is a disaster.
-The Mothers of Invention are the support act and Frank Zappa immediately started putting them down on stage.
+The Mothers of Invention are the support act and their leader Frank Zappa immediately started putting them down on stage.

 The club is closed by the police on the third night.
 They are being accused of putting on a pornographic exhibition: